StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/export-a-case-template.md

 This is useful if you want to share a case template with another organization or TheHive instance.

+!!! info "Share your case templates"
+    Contribute your case templates to our [public GitHub repository](https://github.com/StrangeBeeCorp/thehive-templates/tree/main/Case%20Templates).
+    Before submitting your pull request:
+    * Remove any sensitive information.
+    * Exclude custom fields.
+    Each contribution is reviewed by StrangeBee before being published.

 {!includes/access-manage-case-templates.md!}

 ## Procedure